-The Counseling and Student Development Center is a place for students to discuss personal, academic or vocational concerns.
+The Counseling & Student Development Center is a place for students to discuss personal, academic or vocational concerns.

 Counselors are professionally trained and licensed.
 Services are available to students at no cost.
 Psychologists, counselors and social workers are bound both ethically and legally to honor confidentiality except in situations where there exists the potential of harm to yourself or others or there is evidence of current child abuse.
 We are committed to providing psychological services that are sensitive to each individual and to differences based on gender, race, culture, socioeconomic background, sexual orientation, and spiritual belief.

 Students who wish to meet with our consulting psychiatrist must first meet with a staff counselor to discuss their concerns and to determine if a referral for psychiatric consultation is appropriate.
-On-going psychiatric treatment is only provided for students who are also working with a counselor at the Counseling and Student Development Center.
+On-going psychiatric treatment is only provided for students who are also working with a counselor at the Counseling & Student Development Center.
+Our psychiatric providers do not prescribe controlled substances (e.g., stimulants, benzodiazepines).

 Occasionally, students prefer to work with a counselor in the surrounding community or may wish to work with a counselor at home over winter break, during the summer or when on leave.
 Our staff can help students to find a counselor in the Lewisburg area or in the student's home community.